 |11:20 am to 11:50 am||A Formal Method's Perspective to AI Safety: Promises and Challenges

 |11:50 am to 12:20 pm||Can Deep Learning Models Be Trusted?

 |12:20 pm to 12:25 pm||Closing Remarks

-The workshop will take place in the Samberg Conference Center (map below) in room DR 3.
+The workshop will take place in the Samberg Conference Center (map below) in room DR 3 on the 6th floor.

 Questions should be directed to email@example.com